AbdalAhmad/AbdalAhmad/README.md

 - 🌱 Solved 550+ problems on LeetCode || Java

-- 🌱 Strong in System Design, OOP, Computer Networks, Operating Systems, and DBMS
+- 🌱 Strong in System Design, OOP, Computer Networks, Operating Systems,and DBMS

 - 📫 How to reach me **abdalraza251@gmail.com**